keithalewis/ud/random_variable.md

-# Random Variable
+# Random Variables

-A _random variable_ is a variable, i.e., a symbol that takes the place of a number and can be manipulated in relations, that has additional information about the _probability_ it takes on values.
+A _random variable_ is a variable, i.e., a symbol that takes the place of a number and can be manipulated in relations and has information about the _probability_ it takes on values.

 A _discrete random variable_, $X$, is specified by a countable set